My experience in Jerome

-About 45 minutes from Sedona, Arizona is a historically successful mining town, Jerome, Arizona.
+About 45 minutes from Sedona is a historically successful mining town, Jerome, Arizona.
 Today, the mine is no longer in operation and Jerome is most popular for its tourism and ghost tours.
 Jerome’s preserved history makes for an interesting visit.

 Before I visited Jerome I found out my great-grandparents once lived & met in Jerome.
 Although I never met them, this made visiting the town a bit more personal.
 My great-grandpa worked for the mines & great-grandma played the organ at the theater.